Here is your translated text in American English:

 Fixed-price project or project management: how to make the right choice?

-- Evaluate the scope of the project: a fixed-price project is often more suitable when the scope and deliverables are clearly defined.
-In the "régie" approach, the customer pays for the time spent, which can be more flexible if needs change.
+- Evaluate project scope: a fixed-price project is often more suitable when scope and deliverables are clearly defined.
+On a time-and-materials basis, the customer pays for the time spent, which can be more flexible if needs change.

-- Consider the risks: with a package deal, you take on more risk, as you commit to a fixed price.
-In the case of project management, the risks are shared with the customer.
+- Consider the risks: a fixed-price contract means you assume more risk, as you commit to a fixed price.
+With a fixed-price contract, the risks are more shared with the customer.

-- Weigh up the financial advantages: a fixed price can offer a better margin if you manage the project well, but it can also lead to losses in the event of a poor estimate.
+- Weigh up the financial benefits: a fixed price can offer a better margin if you manage the project well, but it can also lead to losses if you estimate incorrectly.

 What are the specific advantages of fixed-price projects?